 Head Coach: Andy Broziak

-Andy is an accomplished triathlete and has competed in the Hawaii Ironman World Championships in 2009 and 2011.
+Andy Brodziak from www.triathlonperformancesolutions.com, is an accomplished triathlete and has competed in the Hawaii Ironman World Championships in 2009 and 2011.
 He also coaches age group athletes to Sprint, Olympic, Half Ironman and Hawaii World Championships.

 Combining a holistic approach with his unique mental strategy, Andy’s focus is on getting the very best out of his triathletes, regardless of the base level of expertise.
 Andy’s focus on nutrition, injury prevention, resting and maximising individual potential makes him perfect for novice and experienced triathletes alike.
 Andy thrives on helping athletes achieve the seemingly impossible, and assisting budding athletes in realising their goals, while ensuring that the training process is as much fun as the rewards.

-Andy is a Level 2 British Triathlon Federation coach, and is currently pursuing his Level 3 qualification plus Ironman Coaching Certification.
+Andy is a Level 2 British Triathlon Federation coach, and an advanced Level 3 corrective Exercise Trainer.
 He has been Head Coach at HTC since 2016.

 Beth Edgar: swimming

 Beth Edgar is an ex-regional standard swimmer who now competes in triathlon and endurance open water swimming.
 Swimming competitively has been part of her life for over 15 years and will always be her biggest love.
 She quotes “Enabling people to feel how swimming SHOULD feel, fills my heart with joy; swimming should be made to feel easy so people can race harder.”
 Beth has specialised in this field for 6 years and also has her own endless pool facility based in Leeds.
 Beth is a Level 3 Swimming Teachers Association (STA) swim coach and has a degree in sports development and coaching.
 Beth joined the HTC coaching team in November 2018.